Dean Richards (rugby union): 1994–97 Club and international success to retirement

 The 1995–96 season was one of near misses for Leicester as they lost the 1995-96 Courage League on the last day of the season with a home defeat to Harlequins and then lost the 1996 Pilkington Cup Final to Bath with a controversial last minute penalty try.

 The following season, Richards led Leicester to their first Heineken Cup final against Brive, at Cardiff Arms Park, which was won by Brive by 28 points to nine.
 Richards made his 300th appearance for Leicester on 25 February 1997 in a match at Welford Road against the Barbarians.
 The final match in his career was played on 30 December 1997, against Newcastle Falcons, at Welford Road.

 Personal life

 Richards was a police constable for Leicestershire Constabulary between the 1980s and 1990s before English rugby union became professional.

+In 1995, he received an Honorary Master of Arts award from Loughborough University.

+He was appointed MBE in the 1996 New Year Honours.

 Coaching career

 Leicester

 Richards took over from Bob Dwyer as coach of Leicester in 1998, and in his first full season as Director of Rugby won the Allied Dunbar Premiership, the third time in club history.
-Tigers successfully defended the title for four years in a row under him.
+Tigers successfully defended the title for four consecutive seasons under him.
 Leicester also won two Heineken Cups, defeating Stade Français 34–30 in 2001 and beating Munster 15–9 in 2002.
 After two trophy-less seasons and a failure to get out of the pool in Europe, Richards left the club in February 2004, ending a 23-year association with the club.